 Direct Impact/Effect - A direct impact (or effect) is caused by the proposed action and occurs at the same time and place.
 Direct effects may occur during construction or operation of the project.
 Effects may be ecological, aesthetic, historic, cultural, economic, social, or health related.
-For example, a highway crossing a stream may directly affect its water quality, though such impacts can be mitigated (40 CFR 1508.8).
+(40 CFR 1508.8).